Instead of putting those small branches, leaves, and grass clippings in bags by the curbside…build a hugelkultur bed.

 1) Hugelkultur In Ontario, Canada

-Hugelkultur bed in Ontario, Canada.
+Hugel bed in Ontario, Canada.
 By Travis Philp.
 Wood branches stacked 1 foot high.
-You can find out more at greenshireecofarms.com.

 2) Lettuce-Covered Hugelkultur

 Hugelkultur beds covered in lettuce.
-More photos, and an explanation of how hugelkulturs work, can be found at www.richsoil.com/hugelkultur.
+More photos, and an explanation of how hugelkulturs work, can be found at Rich Soil.

 3) Pallet Hugelkultur

-Hugelkultur – nice use of pallets around periphery.
+Hugelkultur – nice use of pallets around the periphery.
 By Mike Sved of northern Ontario.
-This photo was found on www.permies.com.
+This photo was found on Permies.

 4) Log Hugelkultur